Madcattk/Madcattk/README.md

 ### Hi there 👋
+🔭 I’m currently studying in bachelor of Science Information Technology and Digital Innovation.
 <!--
 **Madcattk/Madcattk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.